Bank Bereavement Contacts UK: Every Major Bank Compared

 How do I notify a bank when someone dies?

-Call the bank's dedicated bereavement phone number or complete their online bereavement form.
-Most major UK banks have a specialist bereavement team.
-You will need a certified copy of the death certificate and your photo ID.
-You can also use the Death Notification Service to notify multiple banks at once.
+Call the bank's dedicated bereavement number, or fill in their online bereavement form.
+Most major UK banks have a specialist team for this.
+You will need a certified copy of the death certificate and your own photo ID.
+If you would rather not repeat yourself several times, the Death Notification Service lets you tell multiple banks at once.

 Do I need probate to access a deceased person's bank account?